 - CON: Expensive accommodation

 Although there is much to enjoy about living in Dublin, the often breathtaking cost of accommodation is certainly one of the city's downsides.
-Rental prices in Dublin are frequently higher than those in other European capitals and expats will find they'll have to part with a healthy portion of their salary to afford an apartment or townhouse.
+Rental prices in Dublin are frequently higher than those in other European capitals.
+You'll find you have to part with a healthy portion of your salary to afford an apartment or townhouse.

 Education in Dublin